-Seeing that your home thermostat says ‘heat on’ while in reality there is no heat is one of the most annoying things ever.
-What could possibly be wrong?
+Seeing that your home thermostat says heat on, but no heat is actually coming from the registers is very frustrating.
+What could be wrong?

 The most common reasons for such a problem are a dirty filter, thermostat malfunction, pilot ignitor, wrong settings, or low battery issue.
 In such a case, all you would have to do is clean the device, double-check the thermostat settings, or replace the batteries.